 When should I see an IBCLC?

-We encourage mothers to seek assistance for any and all breastfeeding issues.
+We encourage families to seek assistance for any and all breastfeeding issues.

-In a perfect world, all breastfeeding mothers would see an IBCLC in the first week of life whether or not she is having an obvious problem.
-Often mothers think breastfeeding is going well, only to find out at their 2 week or 2 month check ups that things are not going as well as they thought.
+In a perfect world, all breastfeeding mothers would see a board-certified lactation consultant (IBCLC) in the first week of life whether or not there is an obvious problem.
+Often parents think breastfeeding is going well, only to find out at their 2 week or 2 month check ups that things are not going as well as they thought.
 We are big proponents of proactive breastfeeding management – get help before a minor problem becomes a major one!

-It is especially important to seek breastfeeding help proactively if… your infant is:
+It is especially important to seek breastfeeding help from an IBCLC if… your infant is: